 4. Explore ancient history.

-Of course, there’s much more to see than just the most famous sites.
-If it’s your return visit to Rome, you may want to venture off the beaten track and visit a lesser-known site.
-Not far from the Colosseum is the Baths of Caracalla, known for being some of Rome’s most incredible ruins.
-The complex of baths belonged to the Emperor Caracalla and date back to 216 AD.
-Or, visit the Catacombs of San Sebastiano to see the stunning frescoes and mausoleums that remain.
+But if this is a return visit to Rome, you may want to venture off the beaten track and go to a lesser-known site.
+Not far from the Colosseum is the Baths of Caracalla, famed for being some of most incredible ruins in The Eternal City.
+The complex of baths belonged to the Emperor Caracalla and dates back to 216 AD.
+There are also the Catacombs of San Sebastiano, where magnificent frescoes and mausoleums await.

-Beyond Rome, every Italian city and town has something to offer history buffs.
-Taormina, Sicily is a highlight thanks to its well-preserved ancient Greek Theatre.
-Ravenna, Italy will impress with its stunning collection of Byzantine art and mosaics.
+Beyond Rome, seemingly every Italian city and town has something to offer history lovers.
+Taormina is a highlight thanks to its well-preserved ancient Greek Theatre.
+Ravenna will impress with its stunning collection of Byzantine art and mosaics.
 And when it comes to ancient ruins, there’s perhaps no more impressive site than Pompeii.
-The ancient town was buried in ash for centuries after the devastating eruption of Mount Vesuvius in 79 AD.
-Archaeological work is ongoing and there is still much to learn, making every trip back to Pompeii new and interesting.
+The ancient town was buried in ash for centuries, after the devastating eruption of Mount Vesuvius in 79 AD.
+However, excavation work has been ongoing for centuries and archaeological discoveries continue, making every trip back to Pompeii new and interesting.

 An exploration of Florence’s history will lead you to the Medici Family.
 The family gained their power through banking and politics in the 15th century, and was among the wealthiest in Europe at the time.
 In 1531, the family became hereditary dukes of Florence and, a few decades later, grand dukes of Tuscany.
 Follow in the footsteps of the influential family and visit Palazzo Pitti and the adjacent Boboli Gardens, Palazzo Medici-Riccardi, the Medici Chapels, and the Basilica of San Lorenzo.

 5. Sample fine Italian wines.